-Our school's approach to Accessibility follows that of the Church of England Education Office, in that it seeks to be faithsensitive and inclusive.
-It is under-pinned by Our Vision of "Spurring each other on with the courage to make positive difference to ourselves and others" and ensures that all of school life incorporates the values of the Christian Faith.
+Our school's approach to Accessibility follows that of the Church of England Education Office, in that it seeks to be faith-sensitive and inclusive.
+It is under-pinned by Our Vision of "Empower everyone with the confidence to reach our full potential and make a positive difference in our community and the world around us" and ensures that all of school life incorporates the values of the Christian Faith.
 These values are central to all that we do and determine how we will implement all policies and procedures.
 We want to ensure that through our gateways of Citizenship, Leadership, Expression, Exploration and Flourishing, all pupils and adults are shown how to be Compassionate, Forgiving, Determined and Honest individuals, who act with integrity and responsibility.
-By starting with our vision, we aim to ensure that all members of our school community understand our expectations, our practise and the ways in which we will implement policy.
+By starting with our vision, we aim to ensure that all members of our school community understand our expectations, our practice and the ways in which we will implement policy.

 Key information.
-For glossary and link to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 22 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rozel Ridgway, People/Governance Lead Amendments after determination Department for Education school number 878-2092 Age range 4 to 11 primary school Early Years provision 1 No Type of school Academy Admissions authority The Academies for Character and Excellence Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 30 Priority for children to another setting 2 King Edward VI Community College Priority for children from another setting No Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+For glossary and explanatory notes, see Appendix A. link to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 22 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rozel Ridgway, People/Governance Lead Amendments after determination Department for Education school number 878-2092 Age range 4 to 11 primary school Early Years provision No Type of school Academy Admissions authority The Academies for Character and Excellence Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 30 Priority for children to another setting King Edward VI Community College Priority for children from another setting No Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
-Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Late applications accepted Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal Deadline to submit appeal 31 May 2025.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission

-1 All children must apply for admission to the school, including children at an Early Years setting.
+&lt;sup>1 All children must apply for admission to the school, including children at an Early Years setting.

-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+&lt;sup>2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
+&lt;sup>3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
 See Devon's Education Transport Policy for full details or eligibility to school transport.